 - Reversibility of impact:

-- Reversible.
+- o Reversible.

-- o Partially reversible.
+- Partially reversible.

 - o Irreversible.

 - Irreplaceable loss of resources:

 - Replaceable.

 - Partially replaceable.

-- o Irreplaceable.
+- Irreplaceable.

 - Potential of impacts to be mitigated:

-- High.
+- o High.

-- o Medium.
+- Medium.

 - o Low.

 This information for each identified impact will be provided in the EIA and EMPr.